Juliidae: Initial interpretation as bivalves

+Julia was named by Augustus Addison Gould in 1862.
+He considered it a bivalve with similarities to Vulsella, Pedum, and Veneridae, but noted that it was difficult to classify due to its distinctiveness.
+Another genus that would later be identified as a juliid, Berthelinia, was named by H. Crosse based on a fossil in 1875.
+Crosse initially only had a single valve to study, and thus was unaware of its bivalved nature, and identified it as a gastropod similar to Hipponix.
+In 1887, with more material at hand, Crosse and Fischer realized that Berthelinia had a bivalved shell and accordingly reclassified it as a bivalve.
+Two shells of Julia were obtained during the Challenger expedition, and in Edgar Albert Smith's 1885 review of the bivalves collected from the expedition, he named the family Juliidae for the genus, noting that its systematic position was not yet determined.

+In 1951, Arthur Day Howard reported a freshly dead shell found while washing green algae, and predicted the live animal would be found attached to green algae.

 Discovery of live animals

 Until the mid-20th century, these creatures were still considered to be bivalves.
 Then, in 1959, living individuals of one species were collected on the green alga, Caulerpa, in Japan.
 It was immediately clear that these animals were, in fact, unusual gastropods with a two-part shell.
 The first-discovered live species of bivalved gastropod was Tamanovalva limax, described by Kawaguti & Baba (1959).

 Once the habitat, appearance, and life habits of these very small and inconspicuous animals were understood, researchers in subsequent years were able to find a number of other species and genera in different parts of the world, also living on various species of Caulerpa.